 Business schools are taking more of their learning online.
-In the past five years, the number of AACSB-accredited business schools offering fully-online MBA programs increased by 83%.
+In the past five years, the number of AACSB-accredited business schools offering fully-online MBA programs has increased by 83%.

 "We expect the impact of the pandemic on MBA programs to vary, with some offered fully online, others offered on-campus with strict safety guidelines and testing, and others a blend of both delivery methods,” she says.

-The University of California Davis, University College London, and Michigan Ross have recently joined the ranks of big-name schools offering online MBAs.
+The University of California Davis, University College London, and Michigan Ross have now joined the ranks of big-name schools offering online MBAs.
 For business schools, going online is a way to reach a global market and diversify program portfolios to meet demand.

 So, is an Online MBA worth it?

 Patrick Gettleman, a student on Birmingham Business School’s 100%-online MBA program, says he could not have studied an MBA without the flexibility it offered.
 “Online was the only option that would work for me outside of quitting my job to become a full-time student.”